Infam/BasicCompiler/README.md

 expr() always ends with a while loop that is run every time it is entered.
 This loop runs until the token scanned is smaller than the input level.
 Since expr always enters with Assign, the while loop only stops when tk < Assign, which is only when tk is a Num or Id.
 This logically makes those leaf nodes (see compiler.h enum)

 - Number:
   Used as direct value
 - id/Pointers/Addresses:
   Parsed to get its value and get ready to use it.
 Can also be a system call.
 (See Variables)
 - System Calls:
   System calls are keywords included in the symbol table.
 When hit, expr() loads all parameters into the stack.
 The real system call is then called with all the parameters loaded in.

 **Nodes:**

-    			Operations:
+- Operations:
   Add, Subtract, etc.
-    			Logical Operators:
-    				>, <, >=, ==
+- Logical Operators: >, <, >=, ==

 ***expr() uses LR parsing which translates the expression into Reverse Polish Notation through post-order traversal.***
 Post-order traversal (Left Right Root) is achieved through the layout of the function as follows:
-    		`expr(int lvl):
+    expr(int lvl):
         Leaves
         while (tk >= lvl):
             if tk = ... :
                 expr(tk + 1)
                 Nodes
-    		`

 Leaves are always added as soon as expr is entered, while Nodes are only touched when a loop has finished.
 In other words the left and right are visited first before the root, which is post-order traversal.
 Calculations are only done once we have reached a point where the following operation is of a lower level than our current.
 We then roll back and calculate until the level is lower than that if the following operation.
-(See Expression Example)
+(See [Expression Example](#expression-example))
 Logical operators also have a place in the heirarchy.
-(See compiler.h)
+(See [compiler.h](#compilerh))

-<h1>Variables:</h1>
-	Local:
+# Variables

+**Local:**
 Local variables are stored in the symbol table which holds their Tktype(id, system call), Type(int, char), Name(actual string), Class(Loc, Glo), and Value(offset/variable count (varc)).
 Depending on their Value, a function can determine whether or not it is a parameter, as parameters will be above the return points, whereas actual local variables will be below.
 Since local variables are only alive as long as the function's scope doesn't increase (i.e. don't return), they are stored in the stack.
-		They can therefore be accessed using a calculted offset, instead of their actual memory address (See LEA/Patterns).
+They can therefore be accessed using a calculted offset, instead of their actual memory address (See [LEA/Patterns](#patterns)).

-	Global:
+**Global:**
 Global variables are stored similarly to local variables, but their value is the address in the data section of process (gdata) instead of an offset.
-(See Patterns)
+(See [Patterns](#patterns))

-	Duplicates/Shadowing:
+**Duplicates/Shadowing:**
 If an id is used globally and also locally, the global declaration is moved to gblType, gblClass, gblValue and the local is put in its place.
 Once the scope exits the function, then everything is moved back.
 Since the symbol table is searched through and not pointed to, moving items around doesn't create any issues.

-	Pointers:
+# Pointers

 Pointers are sort of special so I wanted to give them their own section.
 Only the most basic implementation of pointers is handled here (i.e. setting and getting values).

-		Notes:
+### Notes

 Just some basic notes, since I find pointers confusing.

-			Single Pointers:
+**Single Pointers:**

-				if a is declared as int *a:
+- if `a` is declared as `int *a`:
-				a, which is of type int *, will be the address that it points to
+- `a`, which is of type `int *`, will be the address that it points to
-				*a, which is of type int * - * = int, will be the contents pointed to
+- `*a`, which is of type `int * - * = int`, will be the contents pointed to
-				&a, which is of type int * + * = int **, will be the address of the pointer itself.
+- `&a`, which is of type `int * + * = int **`, will be the address of the pointer itself.

-			Addresses:
+**Addresses:**

-				From the example above, adding an & creates another level of indirection and is the same as increasing the type by a *.
+- From the example above, adding an `&` creates another level of indirection and is the same as increasing the type by a `*`.
-				& always gives you the address of the thing itself.
-So &&a is not a thing (thankfully).
+- `&` always gives you the address of the thing itself.
+So `&&a` is not a thing (thankfully).

-			Assignments:
+**Assignments:**
 ***Since assigning does never has a *, it is treated as an id assignment.
 Assigning will never have any *'s, as that is assigning to what a pointer points to, which at the beginning is junk.
 Pointers therefore must be assigned before being used:***
     int *a; int b;
     *a = b  //a's type of int * - * = int and b's type of int + * = int * do match.
 The contents of what a points to is given the value of b, but a is pointing to junk that might not have write permissions or may be overwritten later.
 This usually results in a Segmentation Fault.
     VS:
     a = &b; //a's type of int * and b's type of int + * = int * match.
-What a points to is correctly assigned the address of b. ***On top of this, *a would also correctly give the value of b.***
+What a points to is correctly assigned the address of b.
+    ***On top of this, *a would also correctly give the value of b.***

-			Double Pointers:
+**Double Pointers:**
 				Just like with single pointers, every pointer must be assigned, and the types must be right. ***The compiler doesn't automatically assign two spaces for double pointers to point correctly.***
 					int **a; int *b; int c;
 					a = &b; //a's type of int ** matches &b's type of int * + *